Aleksandr Lukashenko meets with participants of European Orthodox and Catholic Forum

-At the end of the meeting Alexander Lukashenko stressed that it is inadmissible to neglect Christian values.
+At the end of the meeting Aleksandr Lukashenko stressed that it is inadmissible to neglect Christian values.
 “Today we should be united more than ever because a serious damage is made to the foundation of our lives, namely the Christian values.
 We must do whatever it takes to protect Christian values.
 If we lose them we will lose everything,” the head of state stressed.

 The President said that the Belarusians have always been and will be one of the pillars of Christianity because Belarus’ development relies on Christian values.

-Alexander Lukashenko agreed that the integrity of the Belarusian nation guarantees stability in the society and the state.
+Aleksandr Lukashenko agreed that the integrity of the Belarusian nation guarantees stability in the society and the state.
 “You can be sure that Belarus will never become a place of confrontation of existing religious denominations and faiths.
 We will do our best to preserve our Christian values,” the head of state said.

 The President also pointed out the importance of the fact that the forum of Minsk is focused not on the faith doctrines but on the basic life principles.
 “I am convinced that today Catholics, Orthodox believers and representatives of other religions have joined efforts to save the mankind.
-This is the achievement of churches which put aside their endless disputes about doctrines and focused on the essence of people’s lives,” Alexander Lukashenko remarked.
+This is the achievement of churches which put aside their endless disputes about doctrines and focused on the essence of people’s lives,” Aleksandr Lukashenko remarked.